spryker-sdk/spryk/README.md

 When you run a Spryk, the console will ask you for all needed arguments to build the Spryk.
 You also have the ability to pass all known arguments on the console by using `--{argument name}={argument value}`.

+# Extending Spryk

+## Adding Spryks

+You can add your own Spryks by creating a Spryk definition in your projects `config/spryk/spryks/` directory.

+Spryk definitions in this directory will be found by the tool and can be executed as usually.

+## Adding Spryk templates

+You can add your own Spryk templates by creating a template in your projects `config/spryk/templates/` directory.

+Spryk templates in this directory will be found by the tool and can be used in your Spryks.

+# Configuration

+Spryks need some project related configurations.
+These are passed automatically to the tool.

+The following configurations will be passed to the Spryk tool:

+- `Spryker\Shared\Kernel\KernelConstants::PROJECT_NAMESPACE`
+- `Spryker\Shared\Kernel\KernelConstants::PROJECT_NAMESPACES`
+- `Spryker\Shared\Kernel\KernelConstants::CORE_NAMESPACES`